tannal/tannal.glitch.me/inbox.md

 # 2024-1-14

+There are many books write by (technical) writer not engineers.

+sudo netstat -tlpen

+lsof -i -a -p 11520

+sudo netstat --all --program | grep '11520'

 postgreSQL in the only database which is not use direct I/O O_DIRECT

 blk-mq each cpu can have each i/o queue